What you need to know Traveling to Puerto Rico in 2021

 All travelers arriving in Puerto Rico must complete a Travel Declaration Form through the Puerto Rico Health Department.
 You are required to provide your general contact information as well as your flight and hotel plans.
 Additionally you will be asked if you have been in contact with anyone with COVID, had it yourself or if you have had symptoms.
 There is also a place to mark whether you have been vaccinated.

-The second part of the Travel Declaration Form you will upload your vaccination card or test results to obtain your Airport Exit Confirmation number and QR Code, which is required to leave the airport along with a thermal scan.
+The second part of the Travel Declaration Form you will upload your vaccination card or test results to obtain your Airport Exit Confirmation number and QR Code, which is required to leave the airport along with a thermal scan and your identification.

 Tip: Wait to fill out your Travel Declaration form until you have received your Negative Test results.
 This will save you from answering 14 days of SARA Alerts every morning.